Germany: Workers rescued after mine explosion | DW | 08.11.2019

-At least two people were injured and at least 35 people were temporarily trapped underground after an explosion at a mine in eastern Germany on Friday.
+At least two people were injured and 34 people were temporarily trapped underground after an explosion at a mine in eastern Germany on Friday.

 The workers at the Teutschenthal mine escaped to a secure area, police said.
 The safety room is reportedly 700 meters (2,300 feet) underground.